NutellaLicka/tokel_discord_feed_bot/README.md

-# tokel-discord-feed-bot
+# Tokel - Discord feed bot
-Discord bot to pull latest tokens created on Tokel chain
+Discord bot to pull latest tokens created on the Tokel blockchain

 ## How to configure
 Fill in the blanks in config.json file